ENCCS/gpu-programming/content/4-gpu-concepts.rst

     :align: center
     :scale: 40 %

-Every cuda thread is associatesd with a particular intrinsic index which can be used to calculate and access  memory locations in an array.
+Every cuda thread is associated with a particular intrinsic index which can be used to calculate and access  memory locations in an array.

+Apart from being much leight weigheted there are more differences between CUDA threads and CPU threads.
+The CUDA threads are grouped together in groups call *warps*.
+This done at harfware level.

+There are 2 very important aspects to this model of execution.
+Firstly all member of a warp have to execute the same instruction.
+This is **S**ingle **I**nstruction **M**ultiple **T**hreads model and also **S**ingle **I**nstruction **M**ultiple **D**ata model.
+This is done for achieving higher performance, there are some drawbacks.
+If a an **if** statement is present inside a warp will cause the warp to be executed more than once, one time for each branch.

 .. keypoints::